vistasunil/CT_DevOps_live_Module10/Hands-on/Prometheus-Grafana-hands-on.md

    isDefault: true
 ```

-### Step 6: Create file **/etc/grafana/provisioning/dashboards/dashboards.** yaml with below data to add dashboards to Grafana.
+### Step 6: Create file **/etc/grafana/provisioning/dashboards/dashboards.yaml** with below data to add dashboards to Grafana.
 Here /var/lib/grafana/dashboards path will be used to place multiple dashboards yaml files and Grafana can add all of them to show dashboards:

 ```
 apiVersion: 1